This guide explained how to use the settings in the “Back End” area of the Tag Groups plugin.

+This menu appears only in the Pro version of Tag Groups.
 On the Permissions screen, you can determine who is allowed to edit tag groups.
 That way you can prevent that authors make changes to the groups, while they are still allowed to use them.

 Here you can also allow exceptions to the rule that prevents the creation of new tags, or moving tags to another group in the Tag Meta Box.

+This menu appears only in the Pro version of Tag Groups.
 By default, all new tags are unassigned.
 In the Default Groups settings, however, you can define groups that will be automatically assigned to all new tags that were created without assigning any groups.
 On the post edit screen you enter them in the default tag field or in the “not assigned” tag field.

 Default groups will also be effective for users who actually don’t have the permission to assign tags to groups.

 Naturally, when you now want to create a tag that is not assigned to any group, you need to go one more step and remove the groups manually.